YOUR JOURNEY BEGINS

 " My doctor said my bloodwork was great!
 But, why didn't I feel great?"

-THE NEXT|HEALTH BASELINE TEST
+THE N|H BASELINE INCLUDES:

-CBC Complete Blood Count:
+CBC (Complete Blood Count):

-High-Sensitivity CRP (hsCRP) C:
+High-Sensitivity CRP (hsCRP):

-Reactive protein is a sensitive marker of systemic inflammation.
-Systemic inflammation has emerged as a powerful predictor of coronary heart disease & other cardiovascular diseases.
-Elevated CRP has been associated with depression and the loss of cognitive ability in seemingly healthy people.
+C-Reactive Protein (CRP) is a marker of systemic inflammation, which has emerged as a powerful predictor of coronary heart disease and other cardiovascular diseases.
+Elevated hsCRP has been associated with depression and impaired cognitive function in seemingly healthy people.